ankushtagore/basicTaskForm/readme.md

-PERN Team member Selection App on the basis of rank
+PERN Team member Selection App

 This is a simple web application built using the PERN stack (PostgreSQL, Express, React, Node.js).
 It allows you to select a team and assign tasks to team members based on their ranks.
 Features